Protecting Classifiers From Attacks: Protecting classifiers from attacks

-Assume for a moment that the classifier knows the attack $a$ that she has suffered and that it is invertible, in the sense that we may recover the original $x$, designated $a^{-1}(x')$ when convenient.
-Then, rather than classifying based on $\,\, \arg\max_{y_C} \sum_{i=1}^k u (y_C , y_i ) p (y_i | x '), \,\,$ as an adversary unaware classifier would do, she should classify based on
+Examples 1 and 2 showcased that an adversary unaware classifier may be purposefully fooled into issuing wrong classifications potentially incurring in severe expected utility underachievement.
+Assume for a moment that the classifier knows the attack $a$ that she has suffered and that such attack is invertible, in the sense that she may recover the original $x$, designated $a^{-1}(x')$ when convenient.
+Then, rather than classifying based on $\,\,\, \arg\max_{y_C} \sum_{y=1}^k u (y_C , y ) p (y | x '), \,\,$ as an adversary unaware classifier would do, she should classify using

-However, we do not know the attack $a$, neither, more generally, the originating $x$.
+However, the classifier does not know the attack $a$, nor, more generally, the originating instance.
+The way around this issue entails constructing models of the attacks likely to be undertaken by the adversaries.

+As the Introduction discussed, most of the previous work along these lines rely on game theoretic arguments and classical robust statistical concepts.
+Standard adversarial robustness definitions, e.g. \citep{katz2017towards}, aim at the condition

+entailing that for any input $x$ and adversarial perturbation $x' \sim p(\cdot |x,y)$, the predicted class should not practically change under an adversarial attack.
+Optimization problems (\ref{monday3}) can be stated by maximizing the log-likelihoods of the model under clear and attacked data, that is $\max \log p(y|x, \beta)$ and $\max \log p(y|x', \beta)$.
+In general, methods to increase model robustness against adversarial data manipulations fall into two main categories: those that affect operations, modifying the rule used to classify new instances, and those that alter the inferences made in the training phase to take into account the eventual presence of adversaries during operations.

+The pioneering work of \cite{adversarialClassification2004} is an example of the first class of methods.
+This work assumes that the classifier has full knowledge of the adversary's problem.
+Next, the attacked covariates produced when the attacker receives a given instance can be computed exactly.
+Finally, during operations, provided that we observe $x'$, the possible originating instances can be computed as those that, under the attack, lead to such observation.